jacksgt/app-of-apps-demo/README.md

 ## ArgoCD onboarding for applications

+*This step should be handled by the infrastructure team.
+The resources (namespaces, argo projects) should be managed via the global GitOps repository.*

 To onboard this repository to our Argo CD instance, we start off by creating the relevant namespaces.
 It is important that these have the `argocd.argoproj.io/managed-by=openshift-gitops` label.
 This label allows the Argo CD instance in the `openshift-gitops` namespace to manage resource in our application namespace.
 Below we create three namespaces: one for the development environment, one for the staging environment and one for the production environment.
 It is recommended to always split separate environments into individual projects (namespaces).

-This step is to be done by the infrastructure team and should be managed via the global GitOps repository.

 ```yaml
 ---